 By Frank Rotering | April 6, 2018

 As discussed in previous posts, the supporters of business-as-usual (BAU) have used the IPCC to filter out any solutions to the GHG crisis that threaten economic expansion, thereby ensuring the organization’s environmental failure.
 What must be explained now is why, despite this failure, the IPCC continues to be strongly supported by the environmentally concerned.
 I believe there are two primary reasons: manipulations by the BAU supporters and the material interests of the global rich.
 In this post I discuss the manipulations.

 People are manipulated when they are unknowingly influenced for the benefit of another person or group.
 Thus the lavish praise that is regularly bestowed on the IPCC – including the shared Nobel Peace Prize in 2007 – is a manipulation.
 BAU supporters are influencing the public to admire the organization in order to mask its deceptions and safeguard economic growth.
-Another manipulation is the Newspeak-like corruption of environmental terminology: climate scientists have been induced to use an incoherent vocabulary that greatly complicates the search for meaningful solutions.
+Another manipulation is the Newspeak-like corruption of environmental terminology: climate scientists use an incoherent vocabulary that greatly complicates the search for meaningful solutions.

 The most effective manipulations are those that borrow their techniques from the world of magic.
 These techniques deceive virtually everyone because our bodies and minds, for evolutionary reasons, have developed vulnerabilities that can be readily exploited.
 This exploitation can be done for entertainment, as in magic shows; for commercial gain, as in advertising; or for social influence, as in politics.